 I then follow up by asking whether, after being released, they were ever invited into someone’s home for a meal and fellowship from any church they visited.

 The answer?
-None.
+Never.

 The answer is always the same.